larafly/apidoc-document/docs/en/guide/start/introduce.md

 # Introduction

-**Laravel Apidoc** is a code generation tool based on [Laravel](https://laravel.com/), using **Vue 2 + Element UI** for frontend rendering.
-It comes with a built-in default code generator that allows you to quickly generate any code you need.
-Additionally, you can customize code templates to suit your project’s development needs, helping you rapidly implement related business logic.
+Laravel Apidoc is an API documentation generation tool based on [Laravel](https://laravel.com/).
+It uses Vue 2 + Element UI for frontend rendering and comes with a built-in default API documentation interface.
+With Laravel Apidoc, you can quickly generate the API documentation you need and also customize the documentation generation to meet your project requirements, enabling fast API documentation output.

 ## Why Choose Laravel Apidoc

-Laravel Apidoc is designed around several core features:
+Laravel Apidoc is designed around the following core features:

-- **Clean and beautiful interface**
-  Ensures ease of use and provides developers with a smooth development experience.
+* **Clean and Beautiful Interface**: Ensures API documentation writing is simple and efficient, providing developers with a great development experience.

-- **Powerful templating capabilities**
-  With code template management, you can easily reuse code snippets and render various custom components within templates.

-- **Team collaboration features**
+* **Powerful API Documentation Generation**: Easily define request and response parameters through API attributes, and output well-structured documentation.
-  Supports internationalization, template management, database migrations, generation logs, and more.
+* **Team Collaboration**: Supports internationalization, documentation management, migration, and generation to facilitate teamwork.

-- **Extensibility**
-  Built-in custom rules and an online editor allow for defining various rules and template functions.
+* **Extensibility**: Built-in customizable request and response base classes allow defining various request and response data formats.

 ### Team Collaboration

-As projects grow larger and more team members get involved, inconsistency in development standards can become a pain point.
-This inconsistency can negatively impact the development experience, and over time, the problem tends to worsen.
+As projects grow larger and more people get involved, team members often struggle with inconsistent API specifications, which negatively impacts the development experience.
+The longer the project lasts, the more pronounced this effect becomes.

-This led us to think: **Can we unify code style and enforce development standards from the start through technical reviews and code templates?**
+This leads us to consider whether it is possible to achieve unified frontend and backend API development by enforcing interface standards through early technical reviews.

-We continued exploring this idea and ultimately achieved this goal with **Laravel Apidoc**.
+Continuously exploring this direction, we ultimately realized this goal with Laravel Apidoc.